Georgy Baydukov: Ultra-long distance flights

-During the Second World War
+Second World War

 In 1939–1940, Baydukov participated in the Soviet-Finnish War.
-He served in 85th Bomber Regiment.
+He served in the 85th Bomber Regiment.

 In August 1941, Baydukov was sent to meet with US president Franklin D. Roosevelt to secure the purchase of warplanes.
 He managed to arrange the sale of several P-39 Airacobra fighter planes to the Soviet Union.
 He returned to the front lines in January 1942.

 Baydukov served as deputy commander of the 31st Mixed Aviation Division from December 1941.
-In February, he became commander of the Division.
+In February, he assumed command of the division.
 In March 1942, he became commander of the Air Force of the 4th Shock Army.
 In May 1942, Baydukov was appointed commander of the 211th Mixed Aviation Division.
 In June 1942, he became commander of the 212th Assault Aviation Division.
-In May 1943, the Division became the 4th Guards Assault Aviation Division.
+In May 1943, the division became the 4th Guards Assault Aviation Division.
 In January 1944, Baydukov became commander of the 4th Assault Aviation Corps.

-Post-War years
+Post-war years

 In December 1945, Baydukov became deputy commander of the 13th Air Army.
 In July 1946, he became deputy head of the State Red Banner Air Force Research and Testing Institute for flight testing.
 Baydukov participated in the Tupolev Tu-70 tests in fall 1947.

 From December 1947 until December 1949, he was a head of the Main Department of the Civil Air Fleet (GVF).

 In September 1949, Baydukov entered the Higher Military Academy, graduating in December 1951.

 Baydukov was a colonel-general of aviation from May 1961.

 In the 1980s, he was a consultant of the Ministry of Defense.

-Georgy Baydukov served with the Soviet Air Force in various capacities until May 1988, when he retired with the rank of Colonel General.
+Georgy Baydukov served with the Soviet Air Force in various capacities until May 1988, when he retired with the rank of colonel general.